droidsam1/maven-katas/multi-module/README.md

 Project is build from three independent modules:

-calculator-api:: provides a basic API for calculation calculator-test:: verification code for the calculator
+* calculator-api: provides a basic API for calculation
+* calculator-test: verification code for the calculator

 **NOTE from Codurance**: We don't encourage separation of testing codebase from the actual production code.
 The separation shown here is just for illustrative purposes